eduiglesiash/angular-blueprint/README.md

 ## Contributing

-Please for details on our code of conduct, and the process for submitting pull requests to us contact with.
+Please for details on our code of conduct, and the process for submitting pull requests to us contact with:

 ## Authors